warelab/release-notes/sorghum-guides/Genomic Resources---2021-06-16.md

 The SorghumBase search interface is not case sensitive and it allows you to search older sorghum gene identifiers (IDs) of the form SbXXX (MIPS/JGI Sbi1.4 in Phytozome) as well as Ensembl gene IDs of the form SORBI_3* and Sobic.* gene IDs (JGI v2.1 and v5.1).
 Thus, you may search for our exemplar MSD2 gene using SORBI_3006G095600, Sb06g018040, Sobic.006G095600 or Sobic.006G095600.v5.1 (gene synonyms or different versions of the same gene model).

-You may convert any Sobic.* to its corresponding SbXXX gene ID (JGI v2.1) using [this conversion file](https://ftp.sorghumbase.org/release-4/Mapping_SbiV3.1.1.txt).
+You may convert any Sobic.* to its corresponding SbXXX gene ID (JGI v2.1) using a synonyms mapping file such as Sbicolor_730_v5.1.synonym.txt from Phytozome.
 Gene identifiers may be converted to JGI v5.1 by adding the '.v5.1' suffix to the JGI v2.1 identifer.
 The file provides mapping of *S. bicolor* gene IDs from MIPS/JGI Sbi1.4 to v2.1 and higher builds.

 The file looks like this: